North Korea says it has suspended nuclear and missile testing

 North Korea has "reached the target stage, where the nation and people's safety is reliably secured," Kim said.
 The next stage, he said, is building on efforts to denuclearize, "which is the peace-loving platform of our party."

-The announcement, made by the state-run Korean Central News Agency, comes ahead of a planned meeting between Kim and President Donald Trump.
+The announcement, made by the state-run Korean Central News Agency around dawn Saturday local time, comes ahead of a planned meeting between Kim and President Donald Trump.

 Breaking News Emails